The range will be closing at 6:00PM on Friday, Dec 20th.

 In a non-defensive situation:

-• Keep the gun pointed downrange for at least one minute – this will reduce the risk of an unexpected discharge.
+• Keep the gun pointed downrange for at least one minute to ensure safety.

-• After a minute, remove the round from the chamber and unload the gun.
+• After waiting, carefully remove the round and unload the gun.

-• Should the latter be the case, disassemble the firing pin assembly and give it a thorough cleaning.
+• If the latter is the case, disassemble the firing pin assembly and thoroughly clean it.

-• If this doesn’t resolve the issue, replacing the striker or hammer spring may be necessary to restore full functionality.
+• If this doesn’t resolve the issue, replace the striker or hammer spring.

 In a defensive situation, do the Tap-Rack-Bang drill:

-• Slap the bottom of the magazine to ensure it’s seated.
+• Tap the bottom of the magazine to ensure it’s seated properly.

-• Forcefully rack the slide to eject the round.
+• Rack the slide forcefully to eject the round.

 • Get back on target and fire immediately.